Folongton/p7-trading-bot/docs/_TO_DO.md

+1. It seems like the best shuffle_bufer_size = size of the dataset.
+It converges quiker.
+Also, Last run shows that with bigger window we need more epochs to get to the point of having a good treand estimation.
+I'd like to run tests for larger windows [60,120] and epochs [25-100] with regular set of batch sizes.

 2. Test how the window size impacts the performance of the model when predicting for 1, 5, 10, 20, 60 (3mo), 250 (1y) days.

-3. Most used technical indicators(as per paper, page 6) :
-    RSI,
-    stochastic oscilator,
-    moving average convergence-divergence,
-    Altman Z-score,
-    Yield curve and its inversion ( use 3y vs 10y),
-    50 and 150 ma,
-    Oversold signal - Larry Williams - Spx oversold signal,

 4. Most used fundamental indicators as per paper(page 6):
     Overall economic status of the country,